Battle of Mill Springs: Battlefield today

 Map of Mill Springs Battlefield core and study areas by the American Battlefield Protection Program.

-The Mill Springs battlefield is located in Pulaski County, not far from Nancy, Kentucky and also in Mill Springs in Wayne County across from the lake (Cumberland river at the time of the battle).
+The Mill Springs battlefield is located in Pulaski County, not far from Nancy, Kentucky and also in Mill Springs in Wayne County across from the lake (the Cumberland River at the time of the battle).
 The historic town of Mill Springs, after which the battle was named, is actually across Lake Cumberland.
-This section of the battlefield, in Wayne County Kentucky, still offers the only two remaining structures remaining from the actual battle.
-The Brown-Lanier House and the West Metcalfe house are still standing and have weekend guided tours available in the summer months.
-Both buildings are operated by the Mill Springs Battlefield Association.
-To access this portion of the battle area on the other side of the lake one must travel via Highway 90 south towards Monticello and onto Highway 1275.
+This section of the battlefield, in Wayne County Kentucky, preserves the Brown-Lanier House and the West-Metcalfe House, two of the only remaining structures from the actual battle.
+Weekend guided tours are often available at the Brown-Lanier House in the summer months.
+To access this portion of the park on the south side of the lake one must travel via Highway 90 south towards Monticello and onto Highway 1275.

 Portions of the battlefield in Pulaski county are preserved as a county park (named Zollicoffer Park in honor of the slain general).
 The Mill Springs Battlefield Association has protected portions of the battlefield by the acquisition of development rights to what is still a largely rural landscape, or by outright purchase.
 Zollicoffer Park contains the Confederate Cemetery, which consists of a mass grave.
 Nearby grave markers represent many of the fallen Confederate soldiers thought or confirmed to be in the mass grave itself.
 There is a corresponding Mill Springs National Cemetery in Nancy, where the Union dead were interred.